arts for learning collaborative (ALC)

 The Arts for Learning Collaborative (ALC), formerly Arts for Learning Lab, is a Young Audiences of Houston pipeline training program for artists to enter the field of arts in education who are energized to learn and grow in the field of arts integration.
 The ALC Teaching Artist Cohort undergoes paid intensive professional development and training and will have the opportunity to partner with classroom teachers in arts-integrated residency programs throughout the school year.
 ALC teaching artists are mentored, coached, and receive feedback from assigned teaching artist mentors and the YAH Education Committee.

-ALC is open to community artists and YAH roster teaching artist with applications due by July 30 each year.
-This program is funded by The National Endowment for the Arts.
+ALC is open to community artists and YAH roster teaching artists with applications due by July 30 each year.

 "I have been teaching students in college for a long time, so I want to teach students of a wider range of ages and backgrounds.
 In order to do that, I think we need to develop and learn more educational methods that are suitable for the environment and level.
 For example, it seems that we need to study how to develop a curriculum and content suitable for younger ages and how to deliver it effectively.
 It would also be good to interact with artists from different fields and develop classes together." -Irene Ko, 2022-2023 ALC Teaching Artist